DETERGENTS AND THE NEWER WASHING MACHINES

 DEFINITION

 Some plants naturally contain detergent-like substances such as soap nuts and Extreme 18X.
-These are better, but still need to be used with care.
+These are much better, but still need to be used with care.

 Our research indicates they are not safe.
 Soap is much better.
 See the recommendations below.